othree/json-blue/JSON.md

    ECMAScript 5.1.
 * [HOCON(Human-Optimized Config Object Notation)](https://github.com/lightbend/config/blob/master/HOCON.md) is
    a format for human-readable data, and a superset of JSON and .properties.
+* [Rison](https://rison.io/) is a data format focus on URL friendly and compact.
+The structure is like JSON,
+*  but use different character for notation.

 ## Related Format